Flourless Chickpea Peanut Butter Cookies

 - Add all remaining ingredients and mix until thoroughly blended.
 The batter will be sticky, don't worry.1 cup smooth all-natural peanut butter, Optional: ¼ cup coconut sugar, 1 ½ teaspoons vanilla, 1 ½ teaspoons baking soda, 1 cup dark chocolate chips, ½ cup chopped roasted peanuts

-- Drop batter by tablespoonfuls onto prepared baking sheets.
+- Drop the batter by tablespoonfuls onto the prepared baking sheets.
 Bake for 12-14 minutes.
-Remove from the oven and set aside to cool for 10 minutes.
+Remove the cookies from the oven and set them aside to cool for 10 minutes.

 Video